 In 2016, Garçon Wines invented the world’s first full-sized wine bottle that could easily be delivered through a letterbox.
-This is possible because of a flattened, glass-like plastic bottle which fits a mail slot, is light enough to go through the postal system and strong enough so that it doesn’t break when it hits the doormat.
+This is possible because of a 'flat', cross-section of a traditional Bordeaux bottle that is made from 100% recycled PET which fits a mail slot, is light enough to go through the postal system and strong enough so that it doesn’t break when it hits the doormat.
 Its cardboard packaging gives the bottle extra protection.
-This wine company wasn’t the first company to flat-pack products that can be delivered through your mail slot, but it recognised the growing trend for packages that can easily drop through letterboxes.
+This company wasn’t the first company to flat-pack products that can be delivered through your mail slot, but it recognised the growing trend for packages that can easily drop through letterboxes.

 Why this growing trend of letterbox-friendly packaging?